rexcontrols/REXexamples/SiemensPLC_examples/01_LOGO_0BA8_monitoring/README.md

 Analog inputs of the LOGO! are read and stored in the TRND block in the REX control algorithm, which provides a time-plot of the measured data in real-time.

-## Network configuration ##
+## Prerequisities ##
+- RexCore and S7Drv modules are installed on the target device
+- The LOGO! device is in RUN mode

-The IP address 192.168.1.111 is assumed in the LOGO! device.
-If the IP address differs, **remember to change it** in the *logo_iocfg.rio* file according to your LOGO! base module.
+- The IP address 192.168.1.111 is assumed in the LOGO! device.
+If the IP address differs, **remember to change it** in the configuration dialog of the IO driver file according to your LOGO! base module.
 As was already mentioned, LOGO! acts as a server the clients connect to.

+## Running the example ##
+- The **exec.mdl* file is the project main file
+- Open it with RexDraw, compile and download it to the target device

 ## User interface (HMI) ##
 The example is accompanied by a graphical user interface generated from Inkscape